favonia/cloudflare-ddns/docs/designs/features/lifecycle-model.markdown

 The concrete raw-data representation is an implementation choice, not an axiom of this lifecycle model.

-Detection semantics and provider contracts are owned by [Provider Target Validation](provider-target-validation.markdown).
+Detection semantics and provider contracts are owned by [Provider Raw-Data Contract](provider-raw-data-contract.markdown).
 Detection trust assumptions are owned by [Network Security Model](network-security-model.markdown).

 ## Derivation